nas256/ece3400_team13/labs/lab1.md

 [![Servo Oscilloscope Reading](https://img.youtube.com/vi/tYYc33q33jk/0.jpg)](https://www.youtube.com/watch?v=tYYc33q33jk)

 The width of this square wave in milliseconds, known as the "pulse width", determines the speed at which the servo rotates.
-The above "servo.write()" function obscures the details in producing the signal.
+The above "servo.write()" function implements the details in producing the signal, producing the correct square wave from the provided integer.
 For the servos used, the pulse widths are as follows:

 Max reverse speed (servo.write(0)) = 1.3 ms